Keeley and the Vial

 Kate Ashbaugh holds her daughter Addyson as she looks toward her daughter Emily, 3, and husband, T.J., in their front doorway.
 The couple met while working at Golden Corral in early 2014, at a time when T.J.’s recovery from active addiction was still fragile.
 Kate receives tips from T.J.’s mother, Danielle, on what behaviors to look for to determine if he may be relapsing.
 As a person who became dependent on prescription opioids herself, Danielle says she understands how the addicted mind works.

-Three-year-old Emily plays on a tablet at the feet of her stepfather, T.J., as they wait for Emily’s stepsister Keeley to come home from school.
+Three-year-old Emily plays on a tablet at the feet of her stepfather, T.J., as they wait for Emily's stepsister Keeley to come home from school.
 T.J. has had what he calls “hiccups” in his recovery, including some that led to charges of assault and theft, and one that cost him a job testing concrete.
 “I hate not having to get up in the morning, do something,” he says.
-His wife works four 10-hour days a week, with T.J. in charge of the aging house full of their blended family and pets.
+His wife works four 10-hour days a week, with T.J. in charge of the aging house full of their blended family.

-T.J. picks up his daughter from his mother’s house in North Versailles, Pa.
-He drops her off there on Thursdays when he goes into Pittsburgh to visit his doctor as a part of his medication-assisted addiction treatment program.
+T.J. picks up his daughter from his mother's house in North Versailles, Pa.
+He drops her off there on Thursdays when he goes into Pittsburgh to visit his doctor as a part of his medication-assisted treatment program.

 T.J.’s mother Danielle McClain keeps the ashes of her late son, Ricky, in a lit glass cabinet with his last pack of Newport cigarettes, photos of him and his sons, and his always meticulously clean Air Force 1 sneakers.
 Danielle found Ricky face down in his basement bedroom at her home on Halloween morning of 2017, dead from complications of fentanyl and cocaine intoxication.